 what your customer’s pain points are.

-If you are just joining this challenge, sign up on the email below and you
+If you are just joining this challenge, sign up on my email list and you

 will the get the email series for the 1st 2nd and 3rd day.